Last Updated on April 14, 2022 by Grow with Bovees

 - Keep off the grass!
 Ensure there’s little to no traffic on the lawn for one to three weeks to give the seeds ample time to grow without any disturbance.

-- Cover: Use a net or garden fleece until the new shoots sprout to prevent birds from eating the seeds.
+- Cover: Use a net or garden fleece until the new seeds sprout to prevent birds from eating the seeds.
+Covering grass seed is, however, most commonly limited to newly seeded lawns as opposed to overseeded lawns.

-What Is the Best Grass Seed To Use for Overseeding?
+What Are the Best Grass Seeds To Use for Overseeding?

 So now your brain is full of overseeding knowledge, it’s time to choose the best type of grass seed from these options: